echemdb/svgdigitizer/doc/workflow.md

 Create a yaml file with the same name than the svg file:`mustermann_2021_svgdigitizer_1_p0_2b_blue.yaml`

-Templates for various systems can be found in the examples section of the [electrochemistry-metdadata-schema](https://github.com/echemdb/electrochemistry-metadata-schema).
+**TODO:** Templates for various systems can be found in the examples section of the [electrochemistry-metdadata-schema](https://github.com/echemdb/electrochemistry-metadata-schema).
 The example yaml file for the example plot is located [here](./files/mustermann_2021_svgdigitizer_1/mustermann_2021_svgdigitizer_1_p1_2a_blue.yaml).

+Adjust all keys in the fle according to the content of the research article.

 ## Step 4: Upload to website